gabriel-souza-developer/gabriel-souza-developer/README.md

 <a href="https://sass-lang.com" target="_blank"> <img src="https://raw.githubusercontent.com/devicons/devicon/master/icons/sass/sass-original.svg" alt="sass" width="40" height="40"/> </a>
 </p>

-## Gabriel Souza favorite tools and technologies ⚙️
+## My favorite tools and technologies ⚙️

 > Tools and technologies that I have worked with and am interested in